-2. PaaSage Beyond the State of the Art
+PaaSage Beyond the State of the Art

-PaaS applications today have approached the task of application support through the creation of interfaces capable of supporting multiple programming languages backed up with management GUIs.
-This approach is clear in the current state of the art and in the approaches from Jelastic, Heroku, Cloud Foundry, Cloud Bees and even within Google and Azure described above.
+PaaS applications today have largely approached the task of application support through the creation of interfaces capable of supporting multiple programming languages backed up with management GUIs.
+This approach is reflected in the current state of the art and in the approaches from Jelastic, Heroku, Cloud Foundry, Cloud Bees and even within Google and Azure described above.
 This approach assumes that the application developer user has a good knowledge of his / her application and how it should work / consume resources in the Cloud.
-In reality this is not necessarily the case as many end users particularly business wishing to port applications to the Cloud have little knowledge of what Cloud resources they require to support their applications.
+Efforts such as BlueMix which focus on DevOps assume the same level of knowledge but also present the ability for a more holistic view on the operation of the application in the Cloud.

-PaaSage intends to take a step back from providing a purely technical interface to the PaaSage application developer user and encourage the user to model his / her requirements before technical integration takes place.
-User defined application models expressed in CAMEL will allow a richer expression of application developer user and business application end-user requirements translating down to how the Cloud is managed in terms of resource usage.
-Advancing research in MODAClouds and projects such as Mosaic [19] inform work in PaaSage which will look to group domain specific standards in models and deploy them at all stages of application use in the Cloud.
-The models are used from configuration through to execution in the Cloud; they will ensure that the user is presented with a consistent model of application activity based on his/her original requirements during design and deployment.
+PaaSage takes a step back from providing a purely technical interface to the PaaSage application developer user and encourage the user to model his / her requirements before technical integration takes place.
+User defined application models expressed in CAMEL allow for a richer expression of application and business application end-user requirements translating down to how the Cloud is managed in terms of resource usage.
+Advancing research in MODAClouds and projects such as Mosaic [19] inform work in PaaSage which groups domain specific standards in models at all stages of application use in the Cloud.
+The models are used from modelling through to execution in the Cloud; they will ensure that the user is presented with a consistent model of application activity based on his/her original requirements during design and deployment.

 The management of the model driven application in the Cloud is novel and unique as it breaks from existing work in the automated management of Cloud applications.
-Common approaches via the use of an application developer user focused GUI linked to execution and policy are improved upon in

-PaaSage to provide a common link in the GUI to the deployed model provided by the user.
-This model-driven approach will give a more holistic view of the application deployment.
+Common approaches via the use of an application developer user focused GUI linked to execution and policy are improved upon in PaaSage to provide a common link in the GUI to the deployed model provided by the user.
+This model-driven approach gives a more holistic view of the application deployment.
 For example, a model-driven view can express more detail than a standalone policy or set of rules as models can contain information on the relationship between different monitored elements and incorporate rules.

-The PaaSage core components are designed to make knowledge-based Profiling, Reasoning and Adaptation decisions on the deployment that will improve the performance of the Application deployed in the Cloud in step with user requirements.
-This work will build on techniques developed in projects such as cloudTM for data classification and.
-PaaSage will present knowledge-based live management of services and data in a holistic way.
-This holistic view will improve on project work in this area such as done by OPTIMIS where management decisions are made in isolation from the deployment.
-For example, in OPTIMIS the deployment optimisation is done in isolation from runtime optimisation.
+The PaaSage core components make knowledge-based Profiling, Reasoning and Adaptation decisions on the deployment that improve the performance of the Application deployed in the Cloud in step with user requirements.
+This work builds on techniques developed in projects such as cloudTM [47].
+PaaSage presents knowledge-based live management of services and data in a holistic way.
+This holistic view improves on project work in this area such as done by OPTIMIS where management decisions are made in isolation from the deployment.
+For example, in OPTIMIS the deployment optimisation is done in isolation from run-time optimisation.
 A common resulting problem in such systems is in the transfer of resources and subsequent time taken to transfer images during Cloud transformations [20].